 The key highlight of Banteay Srey Butterfly Centre is its large netted enclosure with a variety of free-flying butterflies – most of which are indigenous to the country.
 It is truly a great experience to feed butterflies here and see them fluttering from one flower to another.
 Another interesting attraction is the pupae stage.
 Some of the species featured here are Atlas Moth, Blue Glassy Tiger, Dark Blue Tiger, Five-Barred Swordtail, Great Mormon, Gaudy Baron, Lime Butterfly, Orange Emigrant, Peacock Pansy, Red Helen and Tailed Jay.

-Visitors can also obtain valuable information on other stages of butterfly metamorphosis.
+On your visit to the butterfly centre, you can also obtain valuable information on other stages of butterfly metamorphoses.
 If you’re lucky enough, you may sometimes catch sight of a caterpillar morphing into a chrysalis (pupa).
-Above all, the BBC stands out for its stunning plant and floral varieties that include, but not limited to, multihued orchids and red ixora chinensis.
+Above all, the BBC stands out for its stunning plant and floral varieties that include, but not limited to, multihued orchids and red Ixora Chinensis.
 So if you ever plan to take a tour to Siem Reap or Cambodia, this butterfly centre is definitely an attraction not to miss out on.

-The BBC is on the way to Banteay Srey Temple in Siem Reap, and is located about three kilometers from the Landmine Museum.
-It is open throughout the week from 09:00 to 17:00, and admission fee is $4 for adults and $2 for kids.
+You can find the BBC on the way to Banteay Srey Temple in Siem Reap.
+The centre is about 3 kilometres from the Landmine Museum.
+Admission is about US$4 per person and US$2 for kids.
 The staff members are friendly and knowledgeable people and clearly explain the centre’s colourful exhibits as well as the background and mission of the project.